francineeli/francineeli/README.md

 Hi there 👋 I'm Francine aka tatinhadev.

-- 🔭 I’m currently a student at 42SP.
+- 🔭 I’m currently a Software Engineering student at 42SP.
 - 🌱 I’m currently learning about C language.
 - 👯 I’m looking to collaborate on a project about Python and SQL.
-- 📫 How to reach me: Linkedin.
+- 📫 How to reach me: francine.eli@gmail.com
 - 😄 Pronouns: She/ Her
 - ⚡ Fun fact: I also have a law degree.